Erica Harris: Assistant professor of Natural and Applied Sciences and lab manager

 What is your most memorable professional accomplishment so far?

-My biggest privilege comes when I get to accompany students on medical mission trips coordinated between the Science & Technology Department and HealthCare Ministries.
+My biggest privilege comes when I get to accompany students on medical mission trips coordinated between the Department of Natural and Applied Sciences and HealthCare Ministries.
 I have been honored to go on three trips in the last five years (South Africa – 2007; Northern Asia – 2009; Haiti – 2011); my fourth trip will be to Haiti again in 2012.
 These trips are life-changing and have such a positive impact on our pre-med, pre-dental and pre-nursing students.
 As we work side-by-side with medical professionals (doctors, nurses, optometrists, dentists, pharmacists) to provide free medical care to people for a week, the students thrive and benefit from seeing how others integrate their vocation and their faith in medical ministry.
 It is awesome to see how God uses these times to confirm His will in the students’ lives.

 What advice do you have for prospective students, particularly those interested in Evangel’s Science programs?

 Sticking with a major in the Department of Natural and Applied Sciences takes dedication and commitment.
 The classes are challenging, but the professors are dedicated to helping each student achieve at the highest level possible.
 Students recognize the value of persevering through the difficult times when they know that the courses are helping to prepare them for their future career endeavors.